fraune/blackjack/README.md

 # blackjack
-Blackjack engine in Python for reinforcement learning
+Blackjack engine in Python 3.10 for reinforcement learning.